nvasilev/TenancyDeposit/README.md

-# TenancyDeposit
+# Tenancy Deposit DApp
-Welcome to the "Tenancy Deposit" DApp.
+Welcome to the `Tenancy Deposit DApp`.
 This distributed app runs on the Etherereum blockchain network and holds a tenancy deposit as a Solidity smart contract.

 You could find the application live on the following URL: [`http://tenancy-deposit-dapp.nvasilev.com`](http://tenancy-deposit-dapp.nvasilev.com)